 Pretty much everyone drives and they have received minimal instruction.
 Formula One drivers are highly trained and there are not many of them.
 People using weaponlights in a tactical application without training are regular drivers trying to be Formula One.
 Training provides concepts and technique the untrained will most likely not get on their own.
 Training shows you how to maximize your equipment and gets you out of the slow lane.
 You might get to drive Dale Earnhardt Jr’s car, but that does not mean you will drive it like he does.

 There is a reason companies keep pumping out newer lights with higher outputs.
 We want them.
 I need to be able to identify the threat as far away as possible and engage if necessary.
 I need to see what is in the hands of suspects and unknowns.
 More light provides more information.
 More information helps problem solving.
-Greater distances are potentially safer for me.
+Greater distances are potentially safer for me because it gives me time to process and react.
 If I have a light with a shallow throw on a patrol rifle, how am I taking advantage of the better range my patrol rifle provides?
 If greater distances give us more time to respond to threats and short distances require faster responses, what will greater light/throw from a weaponlight provide?
 The answer is further distance and more time, which translates to greater safety for us.

-I use single high output lights (500 or greater lumens- including 1000 lumens with no issue) for indoors and outdoors.
+I use single high output lights (1000 or greater lumens with no issue) for indoors and outdoors.
 For my purposes I need to be able to smoothly transition from indoors to outdoors during the same incident.
 I don’t swap my lights when I step indoors.
 Lights that feature multiple outputs cause more issues than they are worth for me.
 They provide one more thing to break/malfunction and can be inadvertently activated when another mode is desired.

 Early in my career I had a multi-output (and strobe!) handheld light.
 On a particularly stressful traffic stop my light was not functioning as advertised and was on a mode that was not conducive to the work I was doing at the time.
 Fortunately I had a larger XL Stinger (single high output) in the car that saved the day.
 Since then, I only carry single output high intensity lights, and a spare for duty.